-Students will read authors whose works have strongly influenced modernity (e.g., Milton, Wollstonecraft, Goethe, Austen, Flaubert, Dostoyevski, Kafka, Woolf and Freud).
-Discussion topics include the romanticism/realism conflict, critique of patriarchy and emergence of the unconscious.
+Students will read authors whose works have strongly influenced modernity: e.g., Wollstonecraft, Austen, Flaubert, Dostoyevsky, Kafka, Woolf and Freud.
+Discussion topics include the romanticism-realism conflict, the critique of patriarchy and the emergence of the unconscious.
 HWC, LIT, WI

-ENG 224 Literature for Adolescents

-Survey of current literature written for students of junior and senior high school age.
+ENG 224 Literature for Adolescents Survey of current literature written for students of junior and senior high school age.
 Critical reading of classic works with emphasis on those which are frequently included in secondary school curricula.
 Selected works of criticism.
-Prerequisite: EDU 201.
+Prerequisite: EDU 207.
 LIT

-LIT ENG 230 Film Analysis and History

-Students will analyze film using the elements of mise en scène.
+ENG 230 Film Analysis and History Students will analyze film using the elements of mise en scène.
 Technical discussions of film production and reception are supported by in-class screening of movies by such directors as Keaton, Welles, Hawks, Ford, Hitchcock, De Sica, Kazan, Lee and Scott.
 Discussion topics include film history, Genres and criticism.
-CC, ART, WI
+ART, WI